fog/fog-google/CONTRIBUTING.md

 * Offer feedback on open [issues](https://github.com/fog/fog-google/issues).
 * Organize or volunteer at events.

-I recommend heading over to fog's [CONTRIBUTING](https://github.com/fog/fog/blob/master/CONTRIBUTING.md) and having a look around as well.
-It has information and context about the state of the `fog` project as a whole.

 ## Contributing Code

 This document is very much a work in progress.
 Sorry about that.

+It's worth noting that, if you're looking through the code, and you'd like to know the history of a line, you may not find it in the history of this repository, since most of the code was extracted from [fog/fog].
+So, you can look at the history from commit [fog/fog#c596e] backward for more information.

 ### Testing

-We're in the middle of switching from using `shindo` to `minitest` as our testing framework.
-Right now, the `shindo` tests in `test/` work in mocking mode, but don't work when mocking is turned off.
-To start, we'll only be writing live integration tests in our `minitest` suite, and we'll hopefully flesh out mocks later down the line, (perhaps when a more stable mocking framework for the whole `fog` ecosystem is worked out; for example, see [fog/fog#1252](https://github.com/fog/fog/issues/1252)).

-If you'd like to run live integration tests for `Fog::Compute`, you need a `:test` configuration in `~/.fog`.
-Something like:
+This module is tested with [Minitest](https://github.com/seattlerb/minitest).
+Right now, the only tests that exist are live integration tests, found in `test/integration/`.
+After completing the installation above, (including setting up your credentials and keys,) make sure you have a `:test` credential in `~/.fog`, something like:

 ```
 test: